EthanDGee/WordConnect/README.md

 3. Remove a letter, remove any letter from the current word that you like.
     - Part**y** -> Part

+Made a mistake and want to backtrack to a previous word?
+Enter **B** to go back to the last word at no penalty to your final score.

-Your goal is minimize the total number of moves to get from your start word to your end word.
+Your goal is to minimize the total number of moves to get from your start word to your end word.
 For an added difficulty try and beat/tie the bot.
 The bot is programmed to find an optimal path between the two words.In order to make things more fair the bot has been given a much smaller vocabulary than you.
 The bot has access to around 5,000 words, as compared to your ~27,000.
-This will still be quite the challenge, and tie-ing the bot will be it's own everest to summit.
+This will still be quite the challenge, and tie-ing the bot will be its own everest to summit.

 ### Example: